nastaiza14/Devris_Mansion/README.md

+# Role Playing and Puzzle game: Devris Mansion
-# Project for Dialogue Systems Course
+## Project for Dialogue Systems Course

+Game inspired by Sen's 2012 RPG game.
+Credits in the game.

-## HOW TO PLAY THE GAME:
+### HOW TO PLAY THE GAME:

 You control the character around the mansion with your voice.